johannesjh/req2flatpak/docs/_sources/api.rst.txt

 The benefit of writing a custom script is:
 You have all the freedom in the world to modify each step as you see fit.
-For example, in your custom script...
+For example, in your custom script:

-* You may want to query other package indices instead of pypi.
+* you may want to query other package indices instead of pypi,
-* You may prefer wheels or sdists for certain packages.
+* you may prefer wheels or sdists for certain packages, or
-* You may want to exclude specific packages.
+* you may want to exclude specific packages.

 All of this can be freely implemented in a custom script.
 Of course, it is also possible to fork and modify req2flatpak.